 We pay a premium for newness.
 With second-hand goods you’re paying considerably under the original retail price because you’re not the first to touch them.
 If you search in the right places, you can find beautifully shabby chic and truly vintage pieces for a fraction of their original cost – that are still in tip top condition.
 This is especially true if you scour charity shops, flea markets or car boot sales rather than online sites.
 Online sellers of all things ‘vintage’ sometimes hike up prices and take advantage of the fact you can’t see or touch the item (see disadvantages).

 Uniqueness is almost guaranteed when second-hand shopping.
 There’s something special and exciting about owning a piece of furniture you know that nobody else has.
 Plus, if you pick up a real vintage item, you could be getting the creation of a true artisan.

 Preloved items are likely to have had a lot of use.
 This means the item might not be comfortable, sturdy or even safe.
 Second-hand sofas or beds that have lost their support could be detrimental to your health (yes, sofas can cause back problems).
-But even items like chests of drawers, wardrobes or tables can be problematic if they’re not structurally sound.
+But even items like console tables, wardrobes or tables can be problematic if they’re not structurally sound.
 You could end up wasting money if you have to ultimately throw the item out.

 Another risk factor when buying second-hand pieces is that you’re forgoing guaranteed cleanliness.
 Without knowing how previous owners cared for their items or whether they were cleaned thoroughly, you don’t know what you’re getting.
 And unfortunately, this is something that’s all the more pertinent in a post-COVID landscape.